For media requests, please contact Christine Hill

 Extension: 7172

 Lindsey is a communicator and educator passionate about inspiring imagination for a more just world and cultivating positive change in the food system.
 Originally from Vermont, she journeyed west to study environmental science and strategic communication at the University of Denver, where she explored her interest in equitable food systems through field research on small-scale farms.
-Following a career in science and outdoor education, she worked as a communicator and marketer for a number of community-based environmental and social organizations, including The Nature Conservancy and Ballet Vermont/The Farm to Ballet Project.
+Following a career in science education, she worked as a communicator and marketer for a number of community-based environmental and social organizations, including The Nature Conservancy and Ballet Vermont/The Farm to Ballet Project.
 When not at work, she enjoys gardening, exploring the state via bike or skis, and trying to transform old fabric into new clothes on her trusty sewing machine.

 Email: [email protected]